Mohsem35/MongoDB-Crash-Course/README.md

 $ mongosh
 >test : test database by default
 ```
-mongodb syntax is very similar to javascript

-every single object{} you store inside of a database in mongodb is called document.
-documents live in collections
-collections live inside of databases

 doesn't need any semicolon(;) for ending of the query like SQL.